Guest blogging services can get a bad rap. Some fear they are too spammy, may cost too much and are low-quality.

-It's difficult to tie these outcomes to hard numbers because the success of the campaign really depends on how it’s conducted.
+Despite these benefits, it is difficult to tie these outcomes to hard numbers.
+It’s important to note that the success of a campaign really depends on how it’s conducted.

-These are the top 5 guest blogging services companies to consider:
+Here are the top 4 guest blogging services companies to consider:

 GROUPHIGH - This is a solution for big brands looking to incorporate blogger outreach into their marketing strategy.
 Their service indexes millions of blogs so that you can search them by keyword, topics covered, number of followers, and location.
 You can also see if the blog supports video, guest posts, sponsored posts, ad networks, and giveaways.